1ma/branca-erl/README.md

 - `{ok, PlainText}` -> successful token decryption.
 - `{error, bad_encoding}` -> `CipherText` contains at least one non-base62 character.
 - `{error, invalid_token}` -> `CipherText` is base62, but it does not have the [layout] of a valid Branca token.
-- `{error, invalid_sig}` -> the Secret used to decrypt the token is incorrect, or the token has been tampered.
+- `{error, invalid_sig}` -> the `Secret` used to decrypt the token is incorrect, or the token has been tampered.

 ### `branca:decode/3`

 Same as above, but using a `TTL` to determine if the token has to be considered stale.
-Might return all of the above tuples, plus:
+Might return any of the above tuples, plus:

 - `{expired, PlainText}` -> the token was successfully decrypted, but it expired (i.e. it was minted more than `TTL` seconds ago).